Key Takeaways

 Why We Avoid Prayer

-1. Busyness and Overwhelm
+Busyness and overwhelm

-4 Prayers That Will Change Your Life
+4 Prayers That Will Change Your Walk

 1. The Surrender Prayer